shukieshah/arXived/README.md

+# arXived

+arXived is a tool that scrapes academic papers and metadata from arXiv.org given a specific topic and date range.
+After scraping the necessary information, it generates a well formatted CSV to download arXiv data in bulk.

-See arXived live in action [here](https://shukieshah.github.io/arXived).
+See arXived live in action [here!](https://shukieshah.github.io/arXived).

+## Resources

+See the [arXiv API](https://arxiv.org/help/api) documentation for further information regarding how arXiv data is scraped.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).